1 Year Old Won’t Sleep At Night | Proven Sleep Solutions

 Here’s a sample schedule balancing daytime naps with nighttime sleep:

-This schedule isn’t rigid but offers a framework proven effective across many families struggling with similar issues.
+This schedule isn’t rigid but offers a useful framework for families struggling with similar issues.
+Some one-year-olds still do best with two naps, while others are already shifting toward one, so flexibility matters.

 The Role of Nutrition in Toddler Sleep Quality